Site icon techbeatly

 Let us test Ansible to Windows Access

-As you know, the first thing is you need to add your new machine in inventory; something like below.
-I have added my new Windows machine under host group called windows2016.
+As you know, the first thing is you need to add your new machine to the inventory; something like below.
+I have added my new Windows machine under the host group called windows2016.

 [windows2016]